Communications Week, Sept. 22, 1986, by Jon Swartz. “An Unlikely Couple Form Company to Sell Microwave Ethernet Link”

 Trade and Industry References:

-STORIES BY DAVID THEODORE
+ARTICLES BY DAVID THEODORE

 Data Communications, July 1991, by David Theodore.
 “LAN Interconnect Takes to the Airwaves.”